A career in nursing can be a very rewarding role for caring individuals that wish to help others.

 Access to Higher Education Diploma

-An Access to Higher Education Diploma in Nursing is a great alternative.
+An Access to Higher Education Diploma (Nursing) is a great alternative.
 It’s a level 3 qualification so equivalent to A Level study.

 But instead of taking multiple courses you only need to take one.
 This is ideal if you want to move forward with your studies as quickly as possible.

-The Access to HE Diploma is designed for anyone aged 19 and over who wants to get into nursing but lacks relevant qualifications.
+The Access to HE Diploma is designed for anyone who wants to get into nursing but lacks relevant qualifications.